Stretching around 360,000 square miles across Botswana,

 gemsbok, a large member of the antelope family; social weavers, a type of bird; and the Kalahari lion.

-or to obtain water from plants.
-Many reptiles also live in the Kalahari, including Cape cobras, puff adders, and
+water, or to obtain water from plants.
+Many reptiles also live in the Kalahari, including Cape cobras, puff adders,

-Kalahari only when adequate water is present.
-In addition to the Hoodia cactus, other edible plants - used by both
+the Kalahari only when adequate water is present.
+In addition to the Hoodia cactus, other edible plants - used by

 Large Lizard - found in Kalahari Botswana with SA